top of page

 What should I expect in the Q&A session?

-Our two amazing special guests - Mark & Max Nagata - will be interviewed by Collect All Monsters contributor, Ryan Wilhelm, as part of the VIP ticket page.
-The Nagatas will talk about life as artists, their unique histories with Ultraman, Godzilla, and the sofubi world, and a litany of other kaiju-related topics.
+Our Special Guest Artist will be interviewed by Yes Have Some/Toy Anxiety/YHS on Monster Island host, Jacob Walsh, about life as an artist and a litany of other kaiju-related topics.
 The hope is to have 15 minutes for open audience Q&A - but that could increase/decrease based on time.

 Where do we park?